Coping with unexpected news at your ultrasound

-Reaching out to other expectant parents who were also going through a complicated pregnancy was often described as helpful.
-Connecting with condition-specific support groups provided a way to gain a greater understanding of the lives of people with a particular condition.
+Reaching out to other expectant parents who are also going through a complicated pregnancy is often described as helpful.
+Connecting with condition-specific support groups can provide a way to gain a greater understanding of the lives of people with a particular condition.
 It may be helpful to remember that due to the nature of support groups, they often attract people at times when support is needed.
 Therefore, they may also show some of the more challenging sides of life with a condition.

 “I found a group on Facebook and really, that was so good.
 You know, it was good to see kids with the condition, to see what life was like, the good and bad.
 Not just what the doctors were saying.”

 Planning the next stages